appium/java-client/README.md

       - `io.appium.java_client.ios.ShakesDevice`
       - `io.appium.java_client.HasSessionDetails`
        _That was done because Windows automation tools have some features that were considered as Android-specific and iOS-specific._
-      - `io.appium.java_client.CreatesSwipeAction`

-    The list of methods which were marked _deprecated_ and they are going to be removed
+    The list of classes and methods which were marked _deprecated_ and they are going to be removed
       - `AppiumDriver#swipe(int, int, int, int, int)`
       - `AppiumDriver#pinch(WebElement)`
       - `AppiumDriver#pinch(int, int)`